-The Main Facility site contains no sanitary sewers.
-Plans for sanitary service will be developed in consultation with HCIA and other developers of the Redevelopment Area for connection to a gravity sanitary sewer located in the right-of-way of NJ Route 7 (Belleville Turnpike) or one located at the intersection of Jacobus and Pennsylvania avenues.
-Storm water flows will be discharged using an on-site detention basin and other best management practices to maintain peak rates of discharge and minimize the potential for erosion and sedimentation.
+The potential Kearny Site contains no project specific sanitary sewers.
+Plans for sanitary service for each Build Alternative would be developed in consultation with the appropriate agency, organization and/or developers.
+Storm water flows would be discharged using an on-site detention basin and other best management practices to maintain peak rates of discharge and minimize the potential for erosion and sedimentation.

-Infrastructure related to water use and waste water discharge will depend on technologies selected for power generation.
-Other major on-site facility components will include tanks for ammonia and service/fire water.
+Infrastructure related to water use and waste water discharge would depend on technologies selected for power generation.
+Other major on-site facility components would include tanks for ammonia and service/fire water.